HewlettPackard/oneview-chef/README.md

  - **client**: Hash or OneviewSDK::Client object that contains information about how to connect to the OneView instance.
 Required attributes are: `url`, `user`, and `password`.
  - **type**: String or Symbol corresponding to the name of the resource type.
 For example, `EthernetNetwork`, `Enclosure`, `Volume` etc. These should line up with the OneView SDK resource classes listed [here](https://github.hpe.com/Rainforest/oneview-sdk-ruby/tree/master/lib/oneview-sdk/resource).
- - **options**: Hash specifying options for this resource.
+ - **data**: Hash specifying options for this resource.
 Refer to the OneView API docs for what's available and/or required.
 If no name attribute is given, it will use the name given to the Chef resource.
  - **action**: Symbol specifying what to do with this resource.
 Options:
-   - `:create` - (Default) Ensure this resource exists and matches the options given.
+   - `:create` - (Default) Ensure this resource exists and matches the data given.
-   - `:create_only` - Ensure this resource exists, but don't ensure it is up to date on subsequent chef-client runs.
+   - `:create_if_missing` - Ensure this resource exists, but don't ensure it is up to date on subsequent chef-client runs.
    - `:delete` - Delete this resource from OneView.
-For this, you only need to specify the resource name or uri in the options section.
+For this, you only need to specify the resource name or uri in the data section.
  - **save_resource_info**: (See the `node['oneview']['save_resource_info']` attribute above.)
 Defaults to `node['oneview']['save_resource_info']`.
 Doesn't apply to the `:delete` action
    - Once the resource is created, you can access this data at `node['oneview']['resources'][<resource_name>]`.
 This can be useful to extract URIs from other resources, etc.